rahulsri753/data-analytics-projects/PowerBI_Projects/ad_performance_dashboard/README.md

-# Ad Performance Dashboard
+# Ad Performance Dashboard | Power BI

 ## Objective
-To analyze digital ad performance and identify opportunities to improve conversions and ROI.
+To analyze digital advertising performance across the funnel and identify opportunities to improve conversions and ROI.

+## Business Problem
+Despite strong engagement on ads, conversion performance was inconsistent.
+The goal was to identify where users drop off in the funnel and optimize ad strategy accordingly.

-## KPIs
+## Key KPIs
 - Impressions
 - Click Through Rate (CTR)
 - Conversions
 - Conversion Drop-off

 ## Tools Used
 - Power BI
 - DAX
 - Excel (data source)

-## Ad Performance Dashboard Analysis
+## Analysis & Insights

-- Analyzed end-to-end ad funnel (impressions to conversions) using Power BI.
+- Analyzed the end-to-end ad funnel from impressions to conversions using Power BI.

-- Identified high CTR (11.76%) and detected conversion drop-off post engagement.
+- Identified a high CTR of *11.76%*, indicating strong ad creatives and targeting.
+- Detected a significant conversion drop-off after user engagement, highlighting landing page or funnel issues.

-- Performed audience, geography, and ad format analysis to improve ROI.
+- Performed audience, geography, and ad format analysis to identify high-performing segments.

-- Delivered data-driven insights to optimize targeting, timing, and budget allocation.
+## Outcome
+- Provided actionable recommendations to improve conversion rate optimization (CRO).
+- Suggested reallocating budget toward high-performing ad formats and regions to improve ROI.